Would An Anxiety Chat Room Help Me Cope?

 If you do decide to interact in an anxiety chatroom for support, it is best to start with a few ground rules for your communications.
 First, you need to remember where you are.
 Remind yourself of the following considerations each time you get ready to login to the chatroom.

 - Do you need to stay anonymous?

 There are many reasons why someone might need to remain anonymous when discussing mental health issues.
 It is not always easy to keep people from knowing who you are, especially if you have a job where you deal with the public or a high-level job in a company or organization.
 Even if you are not much of a public person, talking about people by name can cause you to accidentally reveal who you are.
 Giving specific places and times can do the same thing.
 So, rather than telling details that are not essential, keep to the type of situation, what happened that caused you distress, and your feelings about it.

 2. Random means random.

 3. Who's talking and who is listening?

 When people go to an anxiety chatroom for support, they may be more interested in talking than listening.
 They want to tell their story and express their feelings.
 Few people who have conquered their anxiety continue going to these chatrooms.
-When they do, they rarely listen, but instead get a quick view of the problem and tell what worked for them.
-Although that is helpful, it does not replace a therapist who spends time just listening and seeking to understand you and your challenges.
+When they do, they rarely listen, but instead get a quick view of the problem and explain what worked for them.
+Although that is helpful, it does not replace a therapist, who spends time just listening and seeking to understand you and your challenges.
 In a therapy situation, the focus is on you, how you think and feel, and what you want for yourself.
-The therapist takes care of their own needs apart from you, but another person in a chatroom might expect things of you that you are not able or willing to give.
+The therapist takes care of their own needs apart from you, but another person in a chatroom might expect things from you that you are not able or willing to give.

 - Communicate clearly